atournayre/exception-handler/README.md

-# Exception Handler Component
+# Exception Handler Component for Symfony

-This component helps handle exceptions.
+This component helps handle exceptions inside Symfony.

 It is inspired from the article [Centralized exception handling with Symfony and custom PHP attributes ](https://angelovdejan.me/2022/11/24/centralized-exception-handling-with-symfony-and-custom-php-attributes.html) by [Dejan Angelov](https://github.com/angelov).
 Read it before!